Vermont Office of Emergency Medical Services

 Vermont’s Emergency Medical Services system – or EMS – responds to medical emergencies every day.
 EMS is an integrated system for providing emergency medical treatment and transportation of sick and injured patients.

-The Vermont Office of Emergency Medical Services works on behalf of Vermonters to ensure that EMS personnel, agencies and ambulances are adequately equipped and prepared to provide the best out-of-hospital emergency care possible.
-We are responsible for EMS regulation and development.
-We license EMS organizations, inspect ambulances, provide education and technical assistance, and administer certification exams.
+The Vermont Office of Emergency Medical Services works on behalf of Vermonters to ensure that the EMS system is adequately equipped and prepared to provide the best out-of-hospital emergency care possible.
 There are nearly 180 ambulance and first responder agencies in the state, and most of our nearly 3,000 licensed EMS personnel are volunteers.